Thursday, November 28, 2024

 Possibility #3 would mean Walsh was clearly thinking about the 1862 massacre and just got the date wrong, so what, if anything, happened in 1842?
 We don't know.

-Possibilities #2 and #3 combined shed a lot of question on what if anything happened in 1842.
+Possibilities #2 and #3 combined shed a lot of question on what if anything happened in Austin 1842.

 Simplest explanation: 1842 should have been 1862

-The simplest explanation (Occam's razor) may be #3, that the date is wrong: 1842 was a slip of the tongue (or memory) or a newspaper typo.
-A one digit typo (1842 should have been 1862) and Walsh's story largely fits, and most of the questions raised go away, i.e. it explains why we see nothing (thus far; more research needed by O'Dell) written about the Tonkawa camped at Republic Square in Austin from 1842 through 1844 (we'll discuss the Mary Mitchell article below).
+The simplest explanation (Occam's razor) is scenario #3, that the date is wrong: 1842 was a slip of the tongue (or memory) or a newspaper typo.
+A one digit typo (1842 should have been 1862) and Walsh's story largely fits, and most of the questions raised go away, i.e. it explains why we see nothing (thus far; more research needed by O'Dell) written about the Tonkawa camped at Republic Square in Austin from 1842 through 1844 (we'll discuss the Mary Mitchell article of 1905 below).
 If you read the Walsh article carefully, he never refers to the Mexican Army taking San Antonio, and Austin being evacuated.
 The events of 1842 and the evacuation of Austin are never brought up in the article.
 It is odd that Walsh would mention 1842 -- a defining part of Austin's early history -- then never explain to the reader what the significance was.
 Further arguing for #3.

 Quickly (we'll look at this in more detail below) let's look at what Walsh said, but plug in 1862 rather than 1842: